KevinOConnor/hsoft/docs/Start_Guide.md

 disabled with `--average 0`.

 It is also possible to change the number of bits per reported measurement using the `-b` option.
-One can choose 13, 10, 8, 6, or 5 bits per measurement (the default is 8 bits).
+One can choose 12, 8, or 6 bits per measurement (the default is 8 bits).
 A lower bit rate results in more "coarse" data measurements, but can increase the capture duration time.
-The use of 13 and 10 bits is available when a query rate less than 125Mhz is used - these bit sizes enable more precise reporting of the averaged measurements.
+The use of 12 bits is available when a query rate less than 125Mhz is used - this bit size enables more precise reporting of averaged measurements.

 Using the USB hi-speed adapter can also extend the total capture time.
 If the USB interface is able to extract measurements faster than they